certtools/intelmq/docs/Bots.md

 }
 ```

-This configration resides in the file `runtime.conf` in your intelmq's configuration directory for each configured bot.
+This configuration resides in the file `runtime.conf` in your intelmq's configuration directory for each configured bot.

 ## Initialization parameters